Annexations of Alsace–Lorraine

-Located between the Meuse and Rhine rivers, Alsace and Lorraine were at the center of the Carolingian Empire during the Middle Age.
+Located between the Meuse and Rhine rivers, Alsace and Lorraine were at the center of the Carolingian Empire during the Middle Ages.
 The territories were initially part of the Western Roman Empire and later annexed by the Holy Roman Empire.
 In the 16th century, they were annexed by the Kingdom of France.
 Part of these same territories were then annexed by the German Empire in the 19th century, before returning to France at the end of World War I. During World War II (1940-1945), they were annexed again by the Third Reich, before final return to French rule at the end of the war.

 Historical context

 The name "Lorraine" comes from the Frank King "Lothair", grandson of Charlemagne.
 The territory has been at the center of the Carolingian Empire during the 8th and 9th centuries.

-During middle age, the historical regions of Lorraine and Alsace were at the Eastern border of the Western Roman Empire, along the Rhine river, and later became part of the fragmented Holy Roman Empire.
+Before the Middle Ages, the historical regions of Lorraine and Alsace were at the Eastern border of the Western Roman Empire, along the Rhine river, and later became part of the fragmented Holy Roman Empire.
 During the 16th century, the territories of the Three Bishoprics, Strasbourg the cities of the Décapole, and the Duchy of Lorraine joined the Kingdom of France.

 From 1871 to 1918, and then from 1940 to 1945, part of these territories were annexed by the newly created German Empire and by the Third Reich.